open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The _grantFloor_ event is used to grant the conversational floor to agents.
 This event is not needed in conversations between a single user and an agent or in situations where agents are responsive only to utterance events directed to them specifically.
 This event has been added to support mutli-agent mixed-initiative conversations where a convener agent is present to co-ordinate the floor [7].

 In one use case, the _grantFloor_ event can be sent by floor managers in resonse to a _requestFloor_ event from an agent.
 Figure 25 shows a bare _grantFloor_ envelope which might be used for this purpose.
-Once this message is recieved by an agent is free to send Utterance events to the floor with the expectation that they will be delivered to the designated destination.
+Once this message is received by an agent it is free to send Utterance events to the floor with the expectation that they will be delivered to the designated destination.

     {
       "openFloor": {